simonmichael/hledger/hledger/hledger.m4.md

 - match all the other terms.

 We also support more complex boolean queries with the `expr:` prefix.
-This allows one to combine queries using `AND`, `OR`, and `NOT`.
+This allows one to combine query terms using `and`, `or`, `not` keywords (case insensitive), and to group them by enclosing in parentheses.
-(`NOT` is equivalent to the `not:` prefix.)

 Some examples:

+- Exclude account names containing 'food':

+  `expr:"not food"`  (`not:food` is equivalent)

-- Match transactions with 'cool' in the description AND with the 'A' tag
+- Match things which have 'cool' in the description and the 'A' tag:

-  `expr:"desc:cool AND tag:A"`
+  `expr:"desc:cool and tag:A"`  (`expr:"desc:cool tag:A"` is equivalent)

-- Match transactions NOT to the 'expenses:food' account OR with the 'A' tag
+- Match things which either do not reference the 'expenses:food' account, or do have the 'A' tag:

-  `expr:"NOT expenses:food OR tag:A"`
+  `expr:"not expenses:food or tag:A"`

-- Match transactions NOT involving the 'expenses:food' account OR with the 'A' tag AND involving the 'expenses:drink' account.
+- Match things which either do not reference the 'expenses:food' account, or which reference the 'expenses:drink' account and also have the 'A' tag:
-  (the AND is implicitly added by space-separation, following the rules above)

-  `expr:"expenses:food OR (tag:A expenses:drink)"`
+  `expr:"expenses:food or (expenses:drink and tag:A)"`

+`expr:` has a restriction: `date:` queries may not be used inside `or` expressions.
+That would allow disjoint report periods or disjoint result sets, with unclear semantics for our reports.

 ## Queries and command options